open-mmlab/mmpose/demo/docs/webcam_demo.md

 - **Can this tool process video files?**

   Yes.
-You can set `--cam_id=VIDEO_FILE_PATH` to run the demo tool in offline mode on a video file.
+You can set `--cam-id=VIDEO_FILE_PATH` to run the demo tool in offline mode on a video file.
 Note that `--synchronous-mode` should be set in this case.

 - **How to enable/disable the special effects?**